wormeyman/factorio-docker/README.md

 To keep things simple, the container uses a single volume mounted at `/factorio`.
 This volume stores configuration, mods, and saves.

+The files in this volume should be owned by the factorio user, uid 845.

     factorio
     |-- config
     |   |-- map-gen-settings.json